 We do this by assessing what needs someone has and what are the right services we can offer them from our four pillars

-It may be that all four services are needed and our teams all work collaboratively to ensure that each individuals’ needs and personal circumstances are at the heart at very stage of their journey with us.
+It may be that all four services are needed and our teams all work collaboratively to ensure that each individuals’ needs and personal circumstances are at the heart of very stage of their journey with us.

 We are characterised by a sensitive non-judgmental approach, warmth and empathy.
 We aim to give the tools to help people make their own decisions, not to dictate a particular path.
 Our style of mentoring seeks to enable and empower clients, not to force them to be prematurely independent.